entropyxyz/entropy-docs/docs/basics/glossary.md

 ## TSS account

-Also called a _Threshold signature server account_.
-The Entropy chain account IDs for the threshold servers.
+A _threshold signature (or signing) server account_ is the identifier for an Entropy chain account belonging to a given threshold signing server.

-## Threshold Signing
+## Threshold signing

 A cryptographic technique that allows a group of participants to collectively produce a digital signature on a message without any single participant having access to the complete private signing key.
 The private signing key is divided into multiple shares, with each participant holding one share.
 To produce a valid signature, a predetermined threshold number of shares (e.g., 3 out of 5) must be combined.
 This way, no single entity possesses the entire private key.